iamtrep/hubitat-dandanache/watchtower-app/README.md

 1. **At midnight every Sunday**: The application reads the data from each device's `wt_${device_id}_1h.csv` file, selects records from the last week (Monday 00:00 - Sunday 23:59), calculates the averages, and saves them in CSV files named `wt_${device_id}_1w.csv`.

 **Important**: To maintain a fixed file size, old records are discarded during each save, as specified in the **Settings** screen.

+### Limitations

+The data collection routine of the app is executed every 5 minutes.
+To minimize the hub CPU load, data points with a 5-minute resolution are collected by simply reading the current value of device attributes.
+The app does not track what happened in the last 5-minute interval; it assumes that the current value remained unchanged.

+This assumption works well for slow-moving attributes like temperature and humidity.
+However, for switches, motion sensors, contact sensors, etc., this assumption can lead to inaccurate values.
+For example, if a light bulb is turned on at 08:01 and off at 08:04, when the app collects the current value at 08:05, it will see the "switch" attribute as "off" and assume the light was off for the last 5 minutes, recording a “0% on time” for this interval.

+There are two options to improve this 5-minute data collection routine:

+1. The app can subscribe to device events and store what happened in the last 5 minutes in the app state.

+1. Every 5 minutes, the app can ask the device for the last 10 or 20 events, then filter for the changes of interest to calculate a more precise value.

+Both options require more resources from the hub (CPU cycles, state size) and are not currently implemented.

 ## Usage